numandev1/react-native-keys/README.md

 URL url = new URL(BuildConfig.API_URL);  // https://example.com
 ```

-You can also read them from your Gradle configuration:
+You can also read them from your Gradle configuration(only public keys):

 ```groovy
 defaultConfig {